 Loans are a serious financial obligation that must be repaid.
 Both undergraduate and graduate students can apply for loans.
 Students must be enrolled at least half time (six credits each semester) and cannot borrow more than their cost of attendance minus other financial aid received.
-The Federal Family Education Loan Program (FFELP) includes the Federal Direct and graduate PLUS loans for students and the Federal Direct PLUS loan for parents.
-Students can apply for loans online through Department of Education website: www.studentloans.gov
+The Federal Family Education Loan Program (FFELP) includes the Federal Direct Subsidized and Unsubsidized Loans, graduate PLUS loans for students, and parent PLUS loans.
+Students can apply for loans online through the Department of Education website, www. studentloans.gov, using their FSA ID.